eabhorrocks/serial_decisionClone/data/checkerboard/README.rst

     journal = {Journal of Vision}
     }

-All data have been preprocessed and are provided as a python pickle.
+These data are provided as a matrix with colums block condition stimulus target response that can used by the ColumnData class.